About the course

 Trainees are expected to engage with a variety of enrichment experiences that challenge and extend their repertoire of skills and enhance employment potential.
 Such activities may include supporting learners in community based education projects and a variety of schools in our partnership.

 Interviews usually take place within a week of your application being approved.

-There are three stages to this process including a written task, a 30 minute taught session and an interview with a primary or secondary specialist.
+There are several stages to this process including provider led tests, a 30 minute taught session and an interview with a primary or secondary specialist.
 We want to give you the opportunity to showcase your commitment, knowledge and passion for teaching.

 We consider all aspects of the interview day and will inform you within a couple of days if you have been successful.